Kapiainen/Lauhdutin/Readme.md

 - Added settings for Rainmeter bangs that should be executed when a game starts and when a game stops running.
 - Updated tooltips.
 - Updated names of tabs in the skin for settings.
-- Minor optimization of GUI.
+- Minor optimization of the GUI.
 - Fixed layout of input fields in the skin for settings.

 **Version 2.2.0 - 2017/02/10:**